 Luize Valente

-Luize Valente was born in Rio de Janeiro and has Portuguese and German origins.
-Passionate about History, she graduated in Journalism and worked for over 20 years as a journalist and documentarist.
+Luize Valente was born in Rio de Janeiro, but she has double citizenship in Brazil and Portugal.
+Passionate about History, she graduated in Journalism and, for over 20 years, worked as a TV journalist and documentarist.
+In 2012, she published her first book; from then on Luize became a bestselling author of historical novels.

 SONATA IN AUSCHWITZ (SONATA EM AUSCHWITZ)